GustavoCovre/GustavoCovre/README.md

 ###

-<p align="center">My name is Gustavo Covre and I'm studying Systems Analysis and Development.</p>
+<p align="center">My name is Gustavo Covre, and I’m currently studying Systems Analysis and Development.
+I have a strong interest in cybersecurity and am also expanding my skills in other areas such as web development, including both frontend and backend technologies.</p>

 ###